 Garlic, lemon and shrimps simply make a great dish together.
 One of the best shrimp recipes for dinner, these healthy garlic shrimps are made more nutritious and crunchy with bell peppers and onions.
 It requires very few basic pantry ingredients which clearly makes it the easiest recipe with shrimps.

-This garlic prawn recipe requires just 5 ingredients apart from the prawns which clearly makes it the easiest recipe with prawns.
-Since prawns are naturally bursting with flavor, you don’t need much seasoning.
+Since shrimps are naturally bursting with flavor, you don’t need much seasoning.
+Less is more when it comes to cooking shrimps.
 And they cook very fast.
 Easy to cook and soooo delicious to eat.
 Have you ever felt that some of the easiest recipes are the best?
 I get it.
 Absolutely.

 Prawns/shrimps are a great source of protein, low in calories and saturated fat, rich in omega-3 fatty acids, selenium, vitamin B12, calcium and vitamin E. Hence, they promote heart health, brain function, growth and development and reduce inflammation, risk of illnesses like cancer, arthritis and dementia.

 Though shrimps are high in cholesterol, it doesn’t have a negative impact on heart health since they are rich in antioxidants and omega-3 fatty acids. (source)

 Can I use frozen shrimps for this recipe?

 Of course.
 Thaw frozen shrimps by quickly washing a few times with tap water or soaking in tap water for about 15 to 20 minutes, until they reach room temperature.